wmhuber2/Nomitron/AdminREADME.md

 +       use "" for letters.
 Refer to Docs otherwise
 -    !newUnit $name {dict}
 +       Creates new Unit.
 Leave blank to get example.
+-    !adjust item1 item2... to {'increasing', 'static', 'decreasing'}
++       sets items in Fed to velocity
+-    !setTerm #Num
++       Sets Fed Term to whatever.
+5 is limit,

 This Bot's Code May Be Found At: